harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages.md

 First, identify the step where you want to get the ID from.
 In this example, we'll use a Jira Create step.

 You'll have to close the Jira Update step to get the the ID from the previous step.
-An ID is required, so you can just enter any number for now and click **Save**.In the Pipeline, click **Execution History**.
+An ID is required, so you can just enter any number for now and click **Save**.
+In the pipeline, select **Execution History**.

 Select a successful execution, and click the Jira Create step in the execution.

-Click the **Output** tab, locate the **Key** setting, and click the copy button.
+Select the **Output** tab, locate the **Key** setting, and select the copy button.

 ![](./static/update-jira-issues-in-cd-stages-15.png)